SEI-R-1-25/deployment_PERN/README.md

 Once the build is finished you can open your app by using the `Open App` button or `heroku open` in your terminal.

 You can also publish a build by adding and committing your changes and running `git push heroku main`

+## Monitoring Your Server

+You can run `heroku logs --tail` to monitor what's happening with your server.

+## Seeding Files

+If you have seeds that you want to run, you can ssh into your heroku server with `heroku run bash` and then running `npx sequelize-cli db:seed:all`.